-Investigators are responsible for reporting non-compliance that could potentially be considered serious or continuing in their protocols.

-Investigators may choose to voluntarily initiate a suspension or termination until the potential issue is investigated and/or resolved.

-Investigators will also be informed, in writing, when allegations of non-compliance are made on their protocols.
-Investigators are required to fully cooperate with any fact finding and subsequent investigation, and maintaining all potentially useful records pending investigation, even if regulations or other policies would otherwise permit destruction of those records.
-The investigator is responsible for responding promptly, in writing, to all issues and questions raised.
-This may include an explanation of the non-compliance event, answers to questions raised by the IRB, and a plan of action to ensure that similar incidents do not occur in the future.
-Investigatory or remedial.
-If the IRB has determined that subjects must be contacted with regards to the non-compliance incident, the investigator will be responsible for doing so if the IRB so directs.

-For deviations or departures from approved protocols that do not have the potential for being considered serious or continuing, investigators are still required to track these events and submit them with the next continuing approval.
-Sample templates for tracking are available on the EQuIP website.
+- 1. Investigators are responsible for reporting noncompliance that could potentially be considered serious or continuing in their protocols. - 2.
+Investigators may choose to voluntarily initiate a suspension or termination until the potential issue is investigated and/or resolved. - 3.
+Investigators will also be informed in writing, when allegations of noncompliance are made on their protocols. - 4.
+Investigators are required to fully cooperate with any fact finding and subsequent investigation and maintaining all potentially useful records pending investigation, even if regulations or other policies would otherwise permit destruction of those records. - 5.
+The investigator is responsible for responding promptly in writing, to all issues and questions raised. - a.
+This may include an explanation of the noncompliant event, answers to questions raised by the IRB, and a plan of action to ensure that similar incidents do not occur in the future. - 6.
+Investigators are responsible for complying fully with all directives of the IRB, whether investigatory or remedial. - 7.
+If the IRB has determined that subjects must be contacted with regards to the noncompliant incident, the investigator will be responsible for doing so if the IRB so directs. - 8.
+For deviations or departures from approved protocols that do not have the potential for being considered serious or continuing noncompliance, investigators are still required to track these events and submit them with the next continuing review.

-Institutional Official Responsibilities
+Institutional Official Responsibility